Joseph C. Paradi

-Joseph C. Paradi is a senior professor of chemical engineering at the University of Toronto.
-Paradi is the founder and executive director of the Centre for Management of Technology and Entrepreneurship.
-He is also a chair holder in Information Engineering, Department of Chemical Engineering and Applied Chemistry.
+Joseph Charles Paradi (January 18, 1941 – August 4, 2026) was a Hungarian-born Canadian academic who was a senior professor of chemical engineering at the University of Toronto.
+Paradi was the founder and executive director of the Centre for Management of Technology and Entrepreneurship.
+He was also a chair holder in Information Engineering, Department of Chemical Engineering and Applied Chemistry.

-Paradi is the founder of Parcorp Ltd., a company that invests and facilitates the growth of small Canadian high-tech companies.
+Paradi was the founder of Parcorp Ltd., a company that invests and facilitates the growth of small Canadian high-tech companies.

 Early life and education

 Born in 1941, he started skating at the age of 2 as his parents were ice dancing champions in Hungary.
 He played competitive junior hockey in Hungary at age 14 and also was the national speed skating champion for his age group.
 The 1956 revolution in Hungary put an abrupt end to all of this and with his parents he left his birth country in November 1956 and emigrated to Canada from England the year after.

 Paradi pursued his bachelor's degree in chemical engineering at the University of Toronto in 1961.
 He then enrolled in a master's program a year after his graduation.
 Paradi also completed his PhD. from the University of Toronto in 1975.